 Not only will you have lots of fresh new keyword ideas, but Mox will even tell you each keyword’s ranking difficulty.
 Mox also shows you the monthly volume of the keywords you search, SERP features, etc. So, Moz gives you access to valuable info and shows you how to best use it.
 In a great keyword research tool, what more can you ask for?

-How to sum up SEMrush?
+How to sum up Semrush?
 It’s one of the most functional keyword research tools ever.

 Now, this tool is not completely free, but it does offer a free trial so you can give it a good look-over.
 Once you’ve logged in, your dashboard will appear.
 Select ‘Organic Research’, and enter the domain name of your competitor.
 Viola – an in-depth view of what your competitors are ranking for.
 Perhaps there are some keywords you hadn’t yet thought to rank for on your own.
-SEMrush will keep you in-the-know.
+Semrush will keep you in the know.

-A tip for using SEMrush to learn about your competitor: don’t always go for the top-ranking keywords.
+A tip for using Semrush to learn about your competitor: don’t always go for the top-ranking keywords.
 Simply put, sometimes these are used so often that you won’t have a chance to rank.
 Make sure to keep an eye out for less-used body and long-tail keywords instead.
 These are searched a bit less often, perhaps, but the ‘marketing space’ is also considerably freer.
 This is the trade-off.

-SEMrush also offers a top-notch website audit, so you can improve your website more easily.
+Semrush also offers a top-notch website audit, so you can improve your website more easily.
 This pays attention to backlinks, and whether or not they work.
 You will be awarded a total website Health Score so that you can keep track.
-SEMrush will also check for header duplicates, missing meta descriptions, and more.
+Semrush will also check for header duplicates, missing meta descriptions, and more.

 The result?
 A truly useful tool – not just for keyword research, also for your website’s overall SEO!

-Like SEMrush, Ahrefs is one of the more semi-free keyword research tools that’s available.
+Like Semrush, Ahrefs is one of the more semi-free keyword research tools that’s available.
 Specifically, you can do some basic keyword research, but to access the full spectrum of features, you’ll have to do the $7 trial (for 7 days).
 Search through over 8 billion top-notch keywords.
 Ahrefs has what your site needs to rank.

-At first glance, Wordtracker may seem almost too basic… but actually, it’s a remarkably effectively little tool.
+At first glance, Wordtracker may seem almost too basic… but actually, it’s a remarkably effective little tool.
 As with any quality keyword research tool online, you can do your basic seed-generated keyword search.
 Or, to save even more time, you can do searches in bulk.

 Wordtracker also performs a ‘Fuzzy Search,’ which means that it compares your keywords to similar keywords, and bypasses typos this way.
 For example, if you were to search, ‘twnhouse,’ Wordtracker would instead search for ‘townhouse,’ and you would get the results you were hoping for.
 Handy, huh?

 So, what do you think?
 Do any of these free keyword research tools pique your interest?
-Find super-effective keyword combinations, and discover what your competition is up to – better keyword research can be a real gamechanger.
+Find super-effective keyword combinations, and discover what your competition is up to – better keyword research can be a real game-changer.